rikulo/couchclient/README.md

 ##Usage

-Using Rikulo Couchbase Client is straightforward.
+Using Rikulo CouchClient is straightforward.
 Connect to the server and use the client's APIs to access the database.

     import "dart:uri";